 The Wellbeing College in South Gloucestershire offers free courses aimed at improving people’s health and wellbeing.
 It also gives people the opportunity to learn a new skill or take a step towards employment.
 Courses take place in various locations across South Gloucestershire.

-Second Step in Bristol runs courses aimed at improving wellbeing, covering things like mindfulness, confidence building and managing anxiety and depression.
+Bristol Wellbeing college runs courses aimed at improving wellbeing, covering things like mindfulness, confidence building and managing anxiety and depression.

 There may be grants, bursaries and loans that you can apply for, depending on the course.
 Some students can claim benefits whilst studying.
 Funding and benefits for students is a complex area, so its worth getting advice.